Requirements & Information

 Case Management Reports

-In most cases, Judge Sniffen will enter an order imposing pretrial deadlines shortly after the case is filed.
-However, there will be times when Judge Sniffen will require the parties complete a Case Management Report establishing pretrial deadlines.
-Please be advised that the Clerk does not notify Judge Sniffen when a Case Management Report is filed.
+In most cases, the court will enter an order imposing pretrial deadlines shortly after the case is filed.
+However, there will be times when the court will direct the parties to submit an agreed Case Management Order establishing pretrial deadlines.
+Please be advised that the Clerk does not notify Judge Sniffen when a proposed Case Management Order is filed.

-Case Management Reports, whether agreed or not agreed, must be both filed with the Clerk and sent to the civil division case management team at MANCivilCaseMgmt@jud12.flcourts.org.
-The team reviews the reports in order to assist Judge Sniffen better manage cases within the division.
-Generally, this process takes several weeks.
-If the parties file an Agreed Case Management Report, and time is of the essence, the parties may submit the report directly to Judge Sniffen’s Judicial Assistant rather than the civil division case management team.
+Proposed Case Management Orders, whether agreed or not agreed, must be filed with the Clerk and sent to the case management team at MANCivilCaseMgmt@jud12.flcourts.org.
+If the parties submit an Agreed Case Management Order, and time is of the essence, the parties may submit the report directly to the court’s Judicial Assistant.

 Reserving an Interpreter

-The responsibility for scheduling an interpreter lies solely with the party or other person in need of interpreting services.
+The responsibility for scheduling an interpreter lies solely with the party or other person in need of the interpreter.
 The Court does not automatically schedule interpreters.
-Interpretation services can be requested by telephone, email, or submission of the online request form.
+Interpreters can be requested by telephone, email, or submission of the online request form.
 Each court event must be scheduled separately with the interpreter’s office.
 Requests for court interpreters should be made at least five (5) business days in advance of the scheduled court event.
 Requests made with less than five (5) business days’ notice may not be accommodated.
-In cases where interpreting services are required for languages other than Spanish, additional time may be necessary to arrange for a qualified interpreter or a telephonic interpreting service may be used.
+In cases where an interpreter is required for a languages other than Spanish, additional time may be necessary to arrange for a qualified interpreter or a telephonic service may be used.

 Inmate Appearances